Substance Use

 • A medical-assisted detox will help reduce symptoms of alcohol withdrawal while ensuring you’re properly supported concerning underlying mental health symptoms.

-Drug interactions are serious, and these concerns are heightened when factoring in complications of a mental health disorder.
+Drug interactions and alcohol interactions are serious, and these concerns are heightened when factoring in complications of a mental health disorder.

 Each individual is unique, so they require tailored approaches to treatment.
 While alcoholism and conditions like depression often overlap, no two people will have the same medical history, mental health status, etc.